 The key idea in Kim is of a continuation byte.
 A continuation byte contains a continue bit and 7 data bits.
 To process a continuation byte, shift the kim accumulator left by seven bits, and then add the 7 data bits to the kim accumulator.
 If the continue bit is 0, we are done.
 Otherwise, repeat with the next byte.

 Most of the types provide 3 or 4 bits for storing some data: Make the kim encoding of the data.
 If the most significant byte contains no more than 3 or 4 bits, then those bits are encorporated into the preamble.
-If the kim was one byte long, then the C (continue) bit is turned off.
+If the kim requires no additional bits, then the C (continue) bit is turned off.
+Otherwise, the C bit is turned on and the continuation of the kim follows.

 Blob | |||||||